 Yes, you can eat acorns – but you have to know how to prepare them first.

-Acorns are not only edible, but we humans have been eating acorns for a long time.
-The practice of eating acorns even has its own name -- “balanophagy” -- and it goes back thousands of years.
+We humans have been eating acorns for a long time.
+The practice even has its own name — “balanophagy” — and it dates back thousands of years.

 Paleolithic people regularly ate acorns as part of their diet.
 However, as agriculture developed, the practice of eating acorns declined.
 Still, archaeologists have discovered evidence of modern people eating acorns.